-- The subject property contains a single-unit dwelling built in 1949 and is located a block south from I-70, between W. 47th and 46th Ave., along Quitman Street. - The property owner is proposing to rezone the property to build an accessory dwelling unit.

-The proposed U-SU-C1, Urban, Single-Unit, C1 (5,500 square feet minimum zone lot size allowing accessory dwelling units (ADUs)) zone district is intended for use in the Urban Neighborhood Context which is characterized by single-unit and two-unit uses.
-Single-unit residential uses are typically located along local and arterial streets and structures are usually the Urban House building form.
-The maximum height of the Urban House building form is 30 to 35 feet for the front 65% of the zone lot, 17 to 19 feet in the rear 35% of the zone lot.
-The Detached Accessory Dwelling Unit form can be a maximum height of 24 feet.
+- The subject property contains a single-unit dwelling built in 1924 and is located 0.1 miles north of I-25, mid-block between East Arkansas and Florida avenues along South Humboldt Street. - The property owner is proposing to rezone the property to permit an existing accessory dwelling unit (attached to the detached garage), illegally built by the previous owners about 7 years ago. - The proposed U-SU-C1, Urban, Single-Unit, C1 (5,500 square feet minimum zone lot size allowing accessory dwelling units (ADUs)) zone district is intended for use in the Urban Neighborhood Context which is characterized by single-unit and two-unit uses.
+Single-unit residential uses are typically located along local and arterial streets and structures are usually constructed using the Urban House building form.
+The maximum height of the Urban House building form is 30 to 35 feet for the front 65% of the zone lot and 17 to 19 feet in the rear 35% of the zone lot.
+The Detached Accessory Dwelling Unit (DADU) form can be a maximum height of 24 feet.
 Further details of the requested zone district can be found in the proposed zone district section of the staff report (below) and in Article 5 of the Denver Zoning Code (DZC).